darklaunch/darklaunch.com/blog/2012/01/08/fix-improperlyconfigured-error-loading-mysqldb-module-no-module-named-mysqldb.md

 Hi,
 I have tried many different things and install MySQLdb.
 If I type from the interpreter import MySQLdb it works.
 But when I try to do it using DJANGO it fails giving this error

-: Error loading MySQLdb module: No module named MySQLdb
+<class 'django.core.exceptions.ImproperlyConfigured'>: Error loading MySQLdb module: No module named MySQLdb
       args = ('Error loading MySQLdb module: No module named MySQLdb',) message = 'Error loading MySQLdb module: No module named MySQLdb'